analogdevicesinc/precision-converters-firmware/doc/sphinx/source/iio_osc/data_streaming.rst

 firmware returns negative error code to IIO client which then terminates the data streaming request.

-Buffer size can be increased to larger value by making use of internal/external RAMs.
+Buffer size can be increased to larger value by making use of internal/external RAMs, if supported by the MCU platform enabled by the project.
 For example, SDP-K1 MCU board has 16Mbytes of onboard SDRAM, which allows larger data buffer size in the firmware.
 By enabling SDRAM in the SDP-K1 (using the macro in app_config.h file), the data buffer size can be increased to 16Mbytes.